Periodontal Treatment & Deep Cleanings

 What is a Deep Cleaning?

+The technical term for this procedure is Scaling & Root Planing, but most people don’t remember that.
+A more understandable term is “deep cleaning.”
 During a deep cleaning, our hygienists clean off all the calculus and plaque, both above and below the gum.
 Because your gums are probably tender, we usually recommend some level of numbing.
 Our hygienists may use a little gel called Oraquixx, or I may need to fully numb you for comfort.
 Of course, no one likes getting numb, but it’s more comfortable than hurting for sure!

 Are There Other Treatments for Periodontal Disease?